nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

   Use case ends.

 * 3b.
-Grade details already exists in list.
+Grade details are invalid or empty.
     * 3b1.
+TutorTracker shows an error message.

+  Use case ends.

+* 3c.
+Grade details already exist in list.
+    * 3c1.
 TutorTracker shows an error message

   Use case ends.